On High Dimensional Covariate Adjustment for Estimating Causal Effects in Randomized Trials with Survival Outcomes: Simulation

+\paragraph{Settings} We study the performance of our proposed estimators on data with different dimensionality and sparsity levels.
+We let $n=100$, $\alpha=0.5$ and the number of variables ($p$) and true sparsity ($k$) as $(p,k)=(10,10)$, $(50,10)$ or $(50,50)$.
+We generate $X$ from multivariate normal distribution with $AR(1)$ correlation structure, and the autocorrelation parameter $\rho$ is set at $\rho=0.8$.
+Survival time $T^0$ and $T^1$ are independently sampled using Cox model with hazard functions

-For the high-dimensional settings, we only focus on Lasso adjustment and Random Forest adjustment, because Cox adjustment is not applicable.
-In figure 1, we show the power curve of the four estimators from two different models (Lasso and Random Forest) when there is no $X$ effect ($k=0$) and there is $X$ effect ($s_0=s_1=1$) under high dimensional settings with sparsity, i.e., $(p,k)=(50,10)$ and high dimensional setting without sparsity, i.e.,$(p,k)=(50,50)$.
-From figure 1, the performance of Random Forest and Lasso are similar; $\hat{\tau}_3$ outperforms $\hat{\tau}_0$ and $\hat{\tau}_2$ no matter the covariate effect exists or not.
+where $\gamma_{0j}=\frac{s_0\mathbbm{1}(j\leq k)}{j}$ and $\gamma_{1j}=\frac{s_1\mathbbm{1}(j\leq k)}{j}$ for $j=1,\cdots,p$ are parameters indicating the covariate effect and $s_0$, $s_1$ represent the overall effect magnitude.
+We use censoring distribution $C\sim \text{Unif}[0,2.5]$ to obtain $50\%-70\%$ event rate.
+We set $t_0$ of interest as the median observation time calculated from a large sample (N=50,000) of observed $Y$ pooling treatment and control groups.
+We vary $\beta$ from 0 to 1, and let $s_0=s_1=s$ or $s_0=0$ and $s_1=s$ with $s$ changing from 0 to 1.
+For each data setting we perform 100 simulations to study the performance of the four estimators, $\hat{\tau}_0(t_0)$, $\hat{\tau}_1(t_0)$, $\hat{\tau}_2(t_0)$, $\hat{\tau}_3(t_0)$ defined in (\ref{tau0}), (\ref{tau1}), (\ref{tau2}) and (\ref{tau3}) paired with three different models (Cox, Lasso and Random Forest).
+Since for some estimators, the asymptotic distribution is intractable, we use Bootstrap to construct the nominal 95\% confidence intervals and evaluate their empirical coverage rate (CR) and power (proportion rejected at significance level 0.05) in finite sample cases. \paragraph{Results} We study the performance of our proposed estimators in both low dimensional and high dimensional cases.
+Simulation results for low-dimensional settings are postponed in Appendix B. For high-dimensional settings, we only focus on Lasso type adjustment and Random Forest adjustment, because Cox adjustment is not applicable.
+In Figure \ref{fig1}, we show the power curve of the four estimators from two different models (Lasso and Random Forest) when there is no $X$ effect ($k=0$) and there is $X$ effect ($s_0=s_1=1$) under high dimensional settings with sparsity, i.e., $(p,k)=(50,10)$ and high dimensional setting without sparsity, i.e.,$(p,k)=(50,50)$.
+From Figure \ref{fig1}, the performance of Random Forest and Lasso are similar; $\hat{\tau}_3$ outperforms $\hat{\tau}_0$ and $\hat{\tau}_2$ no matter the covariate effect exists or not.
 When there is no covariate effect, $\hat{\tau}_2$ has some slight power loss, but $\hat{\tau}_2$ is better than $\hat{\tau}_0$ when covariate effects exist. $\hat{\tau}_2$'s power lies in between $\hat{\tau}_0$ and $\hat{\tau}_3$, which is consistent with our theoretical findings.